Cilde/password-checker/README.md

 LATEST UPDATE

-V1.2 - Added passwords.txt, please download this along side the python file and keep them in the same folder when running else the password checker will not work.
+V1.2 - Added passwords.txt, please download this along side the python file and keep them in the same folder when running else the password checker will not work. *IMPORTANT*

 OLDER UPDATES